-Stephanie Chesebro, Director www.niagara.edu/aep
+Stephanie Currie, Director www.niagara.edu/aep

 The Academic Exploration Program (AEP) helps students identify their interests, abilities, and values to make an educated and confident major selection.
-As a 2015 Outstanding Institutional Advising Program Award winner recognized by the National Academic Advising Association (NACADA), AEP strives to provide the most innovative and best advisement for students.
-Consequently the program attracts 15-20 percent of the incoming freshman class each fall.
+AEP was previously recognized by the National Academic Advising Association (NACADA) with an Outstanding Institutional Advising Award.
+AEP strives to provide the most innovative and best advisement for students and consequently attracts 15-20 percent of the incoming freshman class each fall.
 Advisers in AEP provide a supportive environment that encourages student academic success and aids in the transition to college life.

 The mission of the Academic Exploration Program is to provide a learning experience using resources from all areas on campus.
-Through individualized guidance, AEP creates an environment that fosters self-discovery.
+Through individ-ualized guidance, AEP creates an environment that fosters self-discovery.
 Students participate in the exploration process in order to select a major that supports their career goals.